smartdevicelink/sdl_evolution/proposals/nnnn-additional-video-streaming-capabilities-validation.md

 ### SDL Core

-#### Validation of HMI Notification OnSystemCapabilityUpdated
+#### Validation of HMI Notification `OnSystemCapabilityUpdated`

-To remedy potential issues of resolution switching across different HMI integrations with connected applications, I propose to define a set of validation rules in SDL Core when receiving video streaming capabilities from the HMI via OnSystemCapabilityUpdated.
+To remedy potential issues of resolution switching across different HMI integrations with connected applications, I propose to define a set of validation rules in SDL Core when receiving video streaming capabilities from the HMI via `OnSystemCapabilityUpdated`.

 The following set of rules must be followed or else SDL Core should ignore the capabilities from the HMI.

-- The root video capability should not be contained within the additionalVideoStreamingCapabilities parameter in any message sent to SDL Core.
+- The root video capability should not be contained within the `additionalVideoStreamingCapabilities` parameter in any message sent to SDL Core.
 It will be counted as a duplicate in this case.
 - No duplicate capabilities should be included in the set of the root capability and the additional capabilities.
 - If the root capability includes a video streaming capability parameter, then the additional streaming capabilities should also include the same parameters.
-- Additional video streaming capability objects should not contain the parameter `additionalStreamingCapabilities` (Prevent unnecessary recursion of capabilities).
+- Additional video streaming capability objects should not contain the parameter `additionalStreamingCapabilities` (prevent unnecessary recursion of capabilities).

 The following example capability object is ok.
 Despite all of the preferred resolutions being the same, the scale parameter is the differentiating factor.
 Notice that all parameter fields defined in the root capability are also defined in the additional video streaming capabilities.
 ```